perriera/for_interfaces/injections/INSTALL.md

 > In the case VSC recommends adding *C/C++ Extention pack* and *CMake Tools* Extensions select **Install/Yes**

+ - [ ] Make a backup of the Linux box instance.

+	It might seem redundant but making a duplicate of the Linux box now gives you a convenient fall back.

 ### Note
 #### (perriera) / injections bash scripts and binaries
 Upon the successful BUILD of `(perriera) / injections` the `~/.local/bin` folder is now populated similiar to the the following: